 What a sweeping word!
 Paul is going so far as to claim the entirety of the Old Testament is for you—to instruct you, to encourage you, to help you endure, and to flood your heart with hope.
 Few of you will conclude Paul is simply mistaken here.
 Good evangelicals, after all, are happy to take inspired apostles at their word.
 But does our approach to our Bibles tell a different story?
 Do we act as if Numbers or Kings or Nahum has the power to infuse our lives with help and hope?

 Your Father’s love for you doesn’t rise and fall with your quiet times.
 If you are united to Jesus by faith, the verdict is out, and the court is dismissed.
 You’re as accepted and embraced as the Son himself.
 Period.
-To be sure, you’ll desire to hear and follow his voice if you’re truly one of his sheep (John 10:1–30; cf. 8:47; 18:37).
+That said, if you are truly one of his sheep, you will desire to hear and follow his voice (John 10:1–30; cf. 8:47; 18:37).
 Not always and not perfectly, of course, but sincerely and increasingly.

 Open, read, ruminate, and obey.
 May you be ever transformed into the image of our incarnate King, and may he alone receive the acclaim.